Distance-Domain Degrees of Freedom in Near-Field Region: Proposed Distance-Domain DoF Derivation with Broadside Case Receive Array and Single-Piece Transmit Array

-where the first part is the bandwidth of \( \tilde{g}_0(\xi) \) and \( O(1) \) is the additional bandwidth due to the sidelobes of the sinc function, with the latter being typically negligible.
-This reasoning directly leads to the main result stated in Theorem \ref{thm:DoF_infinite}, which quantifies the spatial degrees of freedom (i.e., the number of dominant eigenvalues) of the channel correlation operator \( \mathcal{G} \).
-To illustrate Lemma~\ref{lem:fourier_closedform} and Theorem~\ref{thm:DoF_infinite}, we plot the spectrum of \( \tilde{g}(\xi) \) and \( \tilde{g}_0(\xi) \) and the eigenvalue distribution for a squared array \( \mathscr{P} \) with circular gap in the center in Fig.~\ref{fig:continuous_rectangular_array_FT}.
+where the first part is the strict bandwidth of \( \tilde{g}_0(\xi) \) and \( O(1) \) is the additional effective bandwidth due to the sidelobes of the sinc function, whose bandwidth is exactly 1.
+This reasoning directly leads to the main result stated in Theorem \ref{thm:DoF_infinite}, which quantifies the DoF of the operator \( \mathcal{G} \) and hence \( \mathcal{V} \).
+To illustrate Lemma~\ref{lem:fourier_closedform} and Theorem~\ref{thm:DoF_infinite}, we plot the spectrum of \( \tilde{g}(\xi) \) and \( \tilde{g}_0(\xi) \) and the eigenvalue distribution for a squared array \( \mathcal{P} \) with circular gap in the center in Fig.~\ref{fig:continuous_rectangular_array_FT}.